-- 1 Align the tabs on the system cover with the guide slots on the system. - 2 Push the system cover latch down. - The system cover slides forward, the tabs on the system cover engage with the guide slots on the system and the system cover latch locks into place. - 3 Using a flat or Phillips head screwdriver, rotate the latch release lock clockwise to the locked position.
+- 1 Align the tabs on the system cover with the guide slots on the system. - 2 Push the system cover latch down. - The system cover slides forward, the tabs on the system cover engage with the guide slots on the system and the system cover latch locks into place. - 3 Using a 1/4 inch flat head or Phillips #2 screwdriver, rotate the latch release lock clockwise to the locked position.